 Address: Mogyoród Circuit, Hungaroring utca 10. – map.

 3Have a drink on the rooftops of Budapest

 Budapest offers many rooftops bars and restaurants where you can enjoy lunch, dinner or just have a drink in a unique setting with panoramic views of Pest!

-Our five favorite rooftops/ terraces are found in our article on the ‘Best rooftops in Budapest’ on this link.
+Our favorite rooftops/ terraces are listed in our article on the ‘Best rooftops in Budapest’ on this link.